 Now, let me say something about pastors and counseling.
 We love doing counseling, because it makes us feel like we are doing something other than sitting in committees.
 It’s true that counseling parishioners is helping and influencing lives, however, seminary gives us just enough training to be dangerous!

-We learn just enough to identify problems, but not enough to help others psychologically work through those issues.
+We learn just enough to identify problems, but not enough to help others psychologically work through those problems.
 We are not trained in psychotherapies.
 We are trained in Bible therapy!
 We can easily get our schedules and energies drained by these good intentions, but how better it is to introduce others to the Great Counselor.

 What was this “prayer therapy” that I introduced her too?
 I opened the Bible to the Lord’s Prayer in Matthew 6:9-13 and asked her to pray about her problems using the four principles of prayer taught by our Lord and Savior Jesus Christ.